timmo001/home-panel/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-A touch-compatible web frontend for controlling the home.
+A web frontend for controlling the home.
 Integrates with [Home Assistant][hass] as an additional frontend.

 ![banner][banner]